sakrsherif/GiraphBookSourceCodes/chapter03/README.md

 * The ```src/main/java/GiraphDriverGiraphRunner``` uses the ```GiraphRunner``` for running the Giraph job.

 The files ```GiraphDriverTool``` and ```GiraphDriverGiraphRunner``` do not contain any Giraph configuration in the source and expect the configuration to be provided at the command line.
 Each of the files are readily executable.
 Open their respective run configuration in the IntelliJ IDEA to view or modify the Giraph configuration options.
+It uses Giraph version 1.1.0 with Hadoop 1.2.1.